faizeee/faizeee/README.md

 I am a `software engineer` who is passionate about developing new technologies and to be a part of the ever changing IT industry.
 I've been working as <b>`Full Stack Developer`</b> for more than 6 years.
 Currently working as a <b>`Project Leader`</b> [@mazajnet](https://github.com/mazajnet).
-I enjoy working with JS(Vanilla, JQ, Vue),PHP(Laravel,Vanilla) and CSS(BS,Tailwind and Core) but Iam not limited to that languages are just and other tool.
+I enjoy working with JS(Vanilla, JQ, Vue),PHP(Laravel,Vanilla) and CSS(BS,Tailwind and Core) but I'm not limited to that, Languages are just tools.
 I love to build and lead a team to success.
 I've been building & leading teams `since 2019`.
 I am trying relay hard to improve myself and continuously learning.